samrza/readdit/README.md

 ### Firefox Version

-1. Open Firefox → `about:debugging`.
+1. Open Firefox → `about:debugging#/runtime/this-firefox`.
 2. Click **Load Temporary Add-on**.
 3. Select the `manifest.json` file in the `readdit-firefox` folder.
 4. Click the toolbar icon to enable/disable reader mode.